makrai/notes/koromilas-21-multimod-emo-survey.md

       associated with both the spectral and temporal domains
     * textual: basic word embeddings are used
     * visual: traditional facial features are used
-    * deep learning techniques has resulted in better repr capabilities for all three of these modalities
+    * deep learning techniques: better repr capabilities for all three modalits
   * multimodal architectures need to
     * be in line with the SOTA techniques for unimodal representations and
     * find efficient ways to combine them by taking into account the temporal